The Budgeting Trick I Swear By: Why Two Budgets Are Better Than One

 My Two Budgets

-It might surprise you to learn that although I am a personal finance blogger, I really like to spend money.
+It might surprise you that although I am a personal finance blogger, I really like to spend money.

 Mainly on travel or food if I’m not travelling.